Empowering Future Engineers through the SQUARES Project at CST

 - Smart Transportation and Traffic Systems

-- Sustainable Engineering and Smart Cities
+- Sustainable Engineering and Smart

 The SQUARES Project team extends sincere appreciation to all trainers and participating students for making the programme a success.